-Join Tim Grey for an in-depth discussion in this video Adding devices, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Adding devices, part of Learning Windows 8.

 There are of course a wide variety of devices you might use with your computer. …A very basic devices of course include a Keyboard or Mouse. …You might attach an external hard drive.
 But in many cases a device will require …special software, referred to as drivers, in order to be able to function properly …in a Windows environment.
 And when you learn about this and …consider that there's often additional software included with those devices, you …might feel a little bit intimidated.
 Fortunately I can assure you that the …process of installing new devices tends to be incredibly simple, let me show you …exactly what I mean.
 I'm going to switch to the Desktop …environment here and then I'll click on the Devices and Printers button down on …the Task bar.
 And you'll notice that I have a variety …of devices connected most of which are actually hard drives at the moment.…